-Whether you're an ultramarathoner or the absolute opposite of a runner, it's kind of hard not to love a Color Run.
-This untimed five-kilometer marathon is more like a celebration of joy than a race.
-It involves getting doused with poofs of colored powders as you run through each kilometer mark.
-By the end, you look like a veritable technicolor dream.
+Whether you're an ultra-marathoner or the absolute opposite of a runner, it's kind of hard not to love a Color Run.
+These untimed, five-kilometer events are more like celebrations of joy than they are competitive races.
+Most involve involves getting doused with poofs of dyed powders throughout so, by the end, you look like a veritable technicolor dream.

 Sounds fun, but your hair may beg to differ.
 If your tresses are fine, light, or chemically processed, there's a chance that the powders may stain them.
 People with darker and thicker hair don't need to worry too much about this issue.
 Here's how to keep your hair protected—and what to do in case you do end up with rainbow locks.